aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D15

+Began implementing structure for Technical Documentation page.
+Attempting to learn the basics of C# while compiling the technical documentation.
+Continue adding on to it tomorrow.

 ### R1D14

 Updated styling of Landing Page project.
 Mobile and desktop versions set.
 On to the next project tomorrow.